joekariuki/members-api/README.md

 # Members API

-Simple Nest JS API that allows you to create, retrieve, update and delete (CRUD) members of a sports club
+Simple API built with NestJS that allows you to create, retrieve, update and delete (CRUD) members of a sports club